Azure/kubernetes-hackfest/labs/paas/otomi/3_create_team/README.md

 In this lab, we are going to create a Team in Otomi.
 Teams in Otomi serve the following purpose:

-1. Creating a namespace on the cluster, configuring RBAC and setting default quota's
+- Creating a namespace on the cluster, configuring RBAC and setting default quota's

-2. Provide self-service options for team members in Otomi Console
+- Provide self-service options for team members in Otomi Console

-3. Isolate ingress traffic between teams
+- Isolate ingress traffic between teams

-4. Optionally: Separate team metrics and logs.
+- Optionally: Separate team metrics and logs.
 When multi-tenancy is not enabled (default), metrics and logs are not separated (providing all users admin role to see cluster wide metrics and logs)

-Let's create a Team
+Let's create a Team!

 ## Instructions